 HIPAA was enacted in 1996 and signed by President Bill Clinton.

-Before HIPAA there was no standard method for safeguarding the protected personal information (PPI) that was stored by organizations in the healthcare industry.
+Before HIPAA, there was no standard method for safeguarding the protected personal information (PPI) that organizations in the healthcare industry stored.
 There were no security best practices in place.
 One of the reasons that there were no standards related to cybersecurity in the healthcare industry was that health records were traditionally stored as paper records.

 Just before the introduction of HIPAA, the healthcare industry was scrambling to move away from paper records to become more efficient.
-The need to become more efficient drove the need to be able to access and transfer patient information quickly.
+The need to become more efficient drove the need to access and transfer patient information quickly.

 Since there was an urgency to convert to electronic healthcare records, many companies were founded to capitalize on the need and profit from it.
 Security for most of these companies was merely an afterthought.
 The government quickly saw the need to create regulations in an attempt to enforce security standards.